 Location: 305 North Main Street / West 3rd Street

 Architect: Edmund J Eckel and George R Mann of St. Joseph

 Contractor: R K Allen

 Description: The building faces west and is a two story red colored brick and stone structure.
+The building is located on landscaped grounds in the center of the city.
 The building faces is 76 feet by 111 feet and is trimmed with sandstone.
 A white colored stone portico is at the first story on the west front.
 Above the portico rises a high thin brick clock tower with steep roof.
 The windows are trimmed with white stone.
 There are dormers in the roof.
 Alterations were made in 1932.

 Note: The first courthouse was built by Benjamin Sims in 1846 to 1847.
 The second courthouse was designed by James Ray, the superintendent and constructed by James C Nelson in 1854 to 1855 at a cost of $4,461.
 The cost of the present courthouse was $60,000.